brajeshwar/brajeshwar.github.io/_posts/2008/2008-12-10-linux-shines-from-silverlight-to-moonlight.md

----
-layout: post
-title: Linux Shines from Silverlight to Moonlight
+# Linux Shines from Silverlight to Moonlight
----

 If I were to inquire Linux users about how would they scrutinize various applications on the Web if the functionality gets closer to that of Microsoft; their answer would perhaps be Moonlight 1.0 which had been released to provide them the feature parity with Microsoft's Silverlight 1.0.